 There is No One-Size-Fits-All Debt Management Plan

 Many providers who administer debt management plans seem to push a boiler-plate solution to anyone who might be able to afford it.
 This happens even if a debt management plan is not the right solution for that person’s particular situation.
 Some people might not need a debt management plan, while others might have debts that cannot be covered.
 For example, secured debts (car loans or mortgages) cannot be covered under a debt management plan.
-Before you sign up, you’ll want to make sure that a DMP is the right solution for your particular situation.
+Before you sign up, you’ll want to make sure that a DMP is a right solution for your particular situation.

 Debt Management Plans Have Fees

 You might save money by paying less in credit card interest.
-However, that’s small consolation if Debt Management Plan fees cancel out your savings.
+However, that’s a small consolation if Debt Management Plan fees cancel out your savings.
 You can expect to pay an initial fee, as well as monthly fees for as long as you’re in the program.
 According to military.com, you should avoid plans that require an initial fee higher than $50, or monthly fees higher than $25.

 Your Credit Score Will Likely Decrease With a Debt Management Plan